CtrlK

 Suggestions

-Add concrete actions describing what the skill does, e.g., 'Analyzes link structures and computes PageRank scores for web pages or graph nodes, identifies most influential nodes, and visualizes ranking distributions.'
+Add concrete actions the skill performs, e.g., 'Analyzes link structures and computes PageRank scores for web pages or graph nodes, identifies most influential nodes, and visualizes ranking distributions.'

-Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about page ranking, link analysis, graph centrality, SEO ranking, or web page importance.'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about page ranking, link analysis, graph centrality, SEO ranking, web page importance, or network influence analysis.'

-Remove the invocation instruction ('invoke with $agent-pagerank-analyzer') from the description and replace it with capability-focused language that helps Claude decide when to select this skill.
+Remove the invocation instruction ('invoke with $agent-pagerank-analyzer') from the description field, as this is operational detail that doesn't help Claude decide when to select the skill.

 Implementation